If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Leave it to the experts on this one.

-Most PR and communications survey companies in the U.S. have access to email databases (or panels) or respondents they can access at any time to collect feedback.
+Most PR and communications survey companies in the U.S. have access to email databases (or market research panels) or respondents they can access at any time to collect feedback.

 These panels often take years to build and are continually added to help grow the base.
 They consist of people who have already voluntarily signed up and rose their hands to participate in market research.